mrochelle23/flask-interactive-web-app/readme.md

 # Flask Fun App

-This Flask application provides a fun and interactive platform with various features including animal facts, compliments, image filtering, and GIF searching.
-Users can engage with the application to receive random compliments, learn interesting facts about animals, filter images, and search for GIFs based on their queries.
+This is a simple Flask web application that includes several interactive routes, such as generating compliments, displaying animal facts, applying image filters, and searching for GIFs.
+It is designed to be a fun and engaging project that demonstrates the use of Flask with several features like user input handling, file uploads, and integration with external APIs.

 ## Features